Parramatta Eels: Stadium

 The largest crowd to watch a rugby league match at Cumberland Oval was 22,470 when the Parramatta took on the South Sydney Rabbitohs on 26 April 1971.
 The largest crowd at Parramatta Stadium under the current configuration was 21,141 in 2006 against the Wests Tigers.
 The largest ever attendance for a Parramatta Eels home game came in the stadium's first season when 27,243 saw the Eels draw 12-all with South Sydney in Round 24 of the 1986 NSWRL season.
 The largest ever rugby league attendance at Parramatta Stadium was set on 6 July 1994 when 27,918 saw Australia defeat France 58–0 in a one-off mid-season Test match.
 This was also the first test match held in Sydney since 1914 that wasn't played at either the Agricultural Ground, the SCG, or the Sydney Football Stadium.

 Parramatta Stadium was closed & demolished in 2017 with Western Sydney Stadium being built in the same location.
 This stadium has a 30,000 seat capacity and was opened in 2019.
 The first NRL match to be played at the new venue was in Round 6 2019 between Parramatta and Wests Tigers.
 Parramatta won the match 51–6 in front of a full house.
 While CommBank Stadium was under construction, Parramatta played home games at ANZ Stadium between 2017 and the first few rounds of 2019.
 The Eels currently share a Western Sydney Stadium with many NRL clubs such as the Wests Tigers and arch-rivals Canterbury-Bankstown.
+Parramatta now play at the 30 000 seated arena of Combank Stadium.